58% of disabled and chronically ill people feel anxious about the easing of lockdown rules

-To help you feel safer if you choose to go out, especially if you’re concerned that others won’t properly adhere to social distancing guidelines and keep their distance, we have created a ‘social distancing sash’.
+To help you feel safer if you choose to go out, especially if you’re concerned that others won’t properly adhere to social distancing guidelines and keep their distance, we have created a social distancing lanyard and sash.

-The high-visibility colours and eye-catching design are an easy way to help those around you understand your need to keep a safe distance at all times.
+The high-visibility colours and eye-catching designs are an easy way to help those around you understand your need to keep a safe distance at all times.

-Our sash could be particularly useful if you are unable to easily or quickly move away from someone who has come too close, for example, because you use a wheelchair or have limited mobility.
+Our sash and lanyard could be particularly useful if you are unable to easily or quickly move away from someone who has come too close, for example, because you use a wheelchair, have limited mobility or are visually impaired.

 If you have a hidden disability or condition that makes you at greater risk if you catch Covid-19, it’s also a good way to signal to others that social distancing is important for you.

-It also qualifies for FREE DELIVERY via Royal Mail 48 Service.
 Head to the Disability Horizons Shop now to buy our social distancing lanyard and sash.

-You can also buy our Mask Exempt Lanyard and ID Card if you cannot wear a mask due to health conditions or disabilities.
+You can also buy our face mask exempting card if you cannot wear a mask due to health conditions or disabilities.

 By Disability Horizons

 How do you feel about changes to lockdown and shielding changes?
 Share your thoughts in the comments box or on Facebook and Twitter.

 I love the sash.
 In the same colour scheme as Wide or Overweight Load which as an overweight bloke who uses a wheelchair, appealed to my sense of humour.
 Then I thought about people with bad eyesight leaning forward to within 2 metres to read what it said.